alfaro96/scikit-lr/docs/source/user_guide/datasets.rst

 .. autosummary::

     load_cold
     load_diau
     load_dtt
     load_heat
     load_spo

 These datasets originate from the bioinformatics fields considering two types of genetic data, namely phylogenetic profiles and microarray expression data for the Yeast genome.
-The genome consists of genes, and each gene is represented by an associated phylogenetic profile.
+The Yeast genome consists of genes, and each gene is represented by an associated phylogenetic profile.
 Using these profiles as input features, the expression profile of a gene is ordered into ranks.
 The use of five microarray experiments (spo, heat, dtt, cold, diau), gives rise to five prediction problems allusing the same input features but different target rankings.

 .. topic:: References: